 - Place a free classified ad.
 Pay for an ad in the local paper.
 Include a color photo in the advertisement and description of your pet along with contact information.
 If your pet is spayed or neutered, be sure to mention this.

 - Shelters and rescue organizations.
-You can contact adoption centers in your area and ask their intake policies.
+You can contact adoption centers in your area and ask about their intake policies.
 Some shelters and rescue organizations will only take an animal if they know they can find it a home.
-Many shelters are filled to capacity and have long waiting lists.
+Some shelters are overwhelmed with surrender requests and may have long waiting lists.
 They receive a large amount of calls each day, especially for surrendering older animals or animals with medical or behavioral issues.
 Time, politeness and patience is key.
-To find a list of shelters to call, go http://www.petfinder.com/ and type in the type of animal you have and zip code.
-It is a good idea to check an organizations facilities before surrendering your pet to any organization.
+The Massachusetts Department of Agriculture has a list of animal adoption organizations approved.

 Screening Potential Adopters

 - Charge a small adoption fee.
-Free to a good home ads often attract people looking to turn a profit from your pet instead of providing them with a good home.
-For example, “bunchers” are people who make a living by gathering animals and selling them to research laboratories.
+Free to a good home ads may attract people looking to turn a profit from your pet instead of providing them with a good home.
+Legitimate adopters will expect to pay something to acquire a new animal and should not be deterred by a modest fee.

-- Make a list of what you feel is important for your dog or cat.
+- Make a list of what you feel is important for your pet.
 Review the list and be realistic – no home will be perfect but you should come up with an idea of what you are looking for and why.
 A good home is one in which your pet will receive love, attention, veterinary care, and proper access to food and water.
 The potential owner should be looking to make your pet part of their family.